jacksyli/jacksyli/README.md

 - 👋 Hi, I’m Jack
-- 👀 I’m interested in GNC Engineering
+- 👀 I’m interested in astrodynamics and trajectory design
-- 🌱 I’m currently learning all different coding languages and theory

 <!---
 jacksyli/jacksyli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.